 Elkville State Bank Chairman R. H. (Bud) Havens, who began working at Elkville's bank in 1962, and his son Vice President David Havens, made a decision to retire from banking and merged the Elkville State Bank and their loyal customers into the operations and care of Murphy-Wall State Bank and Trust Company on May 10, 2013.
 The Elkville Banking Center became the second full-service branch location for Murphy-Wall.

 In 2012, President and CEO Marty Davis, began his Chairmanship of the Illinois Bankers Association.
 The position is appointed annually and provides leadership to the Executive Committee, as well as assists in representing the association in Washington D.C. and Springfield IL.
 The bank was also awarded the IBA's Community Service Award that year for participation in community events and educational programs such as Teach Children to Save Day, Bank At School, and a recent partnership with EverFi in the local high school.

 In June of 2013, Murphy-Wall's Chairman W. K. (Bill) Crawford, Jr was acknowledged at the Illinois Bankers Association Annual Conference for having served the banking industry for 65 years.
 Bill is a direct descendant of W. K. Murphy, one of the original founders of the bank.
 Bill's son, J. Joseph Crawford, also sits on the board of the bank and is the EVP/Internal Auditor of Murphy-Wall State Bank and Trust Company.

-For well over a century, Murphy-Wall State Bank and Trust Company has been an integral part of our communities, providing special activities programs to help the region and its people.
+On November 12, 2014, Murphy-Wall celebrated our 140th anniversary with light refreshments to thank our customers and our community for the opportunity to be an integral part of our communities, providing special activities programs to help the region and its people.

 Murphy-Wall State Bank and Trust Company continues to provide banking with TLC — Tradition, Leadership, and Commitment.